 Image source: YouTube

-I'm Preeti Bhardwaj who's a working mummy of a beautiful, courageous not
+I'm Preeti Bhardwaj who's a working mummy of a beautiful, courageous not so little girl.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 My supervisor introduced me as a valuable member of the team, emphasizing my skills and contributions rather than focusing on my gender identity.
 This simple act set the tone for my experience in the workplace.